pandas-dev/pandas/doc/source/user_guide/io.rst

 * For above reason, if your application builds XML prior to pandas operations, use appropriate DOM libraries like ``etree`` and ``lxml`` to build the necessary document and not by string concatenation or regex adjustments.
-Always remember XML is a *special* and not any text file.
+Always remember XML is a *special* text file with markup rules.

 * With very large XML files (several hundred MBs to GBs), XPath and XSLT can become memory-intensive operations.
 Be sure to have enough available